 As you interact with individuals and officials external to the university, please remain aware of the need to make it clear that you are offering your time as a private citizen, albeit one who may have skills and insights that could contribute to common goals.

-If you feel that there should be a response that involves the use of university space or facilities, or that demonstrates the unity of the faculty, in the department, in the college, in the university, please contact the dean, an associate dean or the director of marketing and communication to begin discussions.
+If you feel that there should be a response that involves the use of university space or facilities, or that demonstrates the unity of the faculty, in the department, in the college, in the university, please contact the dean, an associate dean, or the director of marketing and communication to begin discussions.

 The Dean’s Office can be helpful in finding creative solutions to unique situations within units as they seek to follow these principles and best practices.
+In many cases the recommended approach will be for individual faculty and staff or groups of like-minded faculty and staff to issue a statement in their own names and through non-university-owned assets.

 If your area decides to post a statement on its website or social media channels, which are considered assets of the university, please consider the college’s best practices.